0usZahi9bvJtXX30ahOI/built-in-modules-py/itertools/starmap.md

 # starmap

+## Syntax

 ```python
 from itertools import starmap

 starmap(function, iterable)
 ```

+## Description

+> Return an iterator whose values are returned from the function evaluated with
+> an argument tuple taken from the given sequence.

+---

+## Examples

 ```python
 >>> values = [(0, 2), (1, 2), (2, 2)]